demisto/content-docs/docs/integrations/parameter-types.md

 ---

 Integration Parameter Types are used to configure instances of the integration.
 When adding a parameter to an integration in Cortex XSOAR, there are numerous types to choose from.
-Each type will effect the parameter behavior and interaction with the user.
+Each type will affect the parameter behavior and interaction with the user.

 ## Boolean